Tobacco Cessation Services Provided by Worksites

 Resources to Learn More

-to Quit Worksite Toolkit: Strategies for Creating a Healthier Work Force and Bottom Line
+Quit Your Way Worksite Toolkit: Strategies for Creating a Healthier Work Force and Bottom Line

 This toolkit aims to provide employers with strategies to adopt tobacco-related insurance benefits in order to help their employees quit tobacco use.